arei/npmbox/README.md

 npm, inc. is actively working on this problem as we speak.
 Read this blog post for some of the challenges they are facing:  [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)

 5).
 I used to be able to create multiple .npmbox files with a single command.
-Why did that change.
+Why did that change?

 In order to support multiple npm packages in a single .npmbox file we had to change how this works.
 It's still possible to create multiple .npmbox per package, but you will just need to run the command multiple times.